-Hollow circles (o) and asterisks () indicate rates that are considered more volatile than other published rates and should be interpreted with caution.
+Hollow circles (a) and asterisks (\) indicate rates that are considered more volatile than other published rates and should be interpreted with caution.
 Triangles (a) indicate SA3s where only rates are published.
 The numbers of services are not published for confidentiality reasons.
 For further detail about the methods used, please refer to the Technical Supplement.